GmS-001/Kaggle-Competition---Purchase-Value-Prediction/README.md

-# 🛒 Predictive Modeling for Purchase Value (Kaggle Competition)
+# 🛒  Engage2Value - Predictive Modeling for Purchase Value (Kaggle Competition — IIT Madras)

-This repository contains my solution for a **Kaggle regression competition** focused on predicting the **purchaseValue** of users based on their session-level clickstream data.
+This repository contains my solution for a **Kaggle regression competition hosted by IIT Madras**, focused on predicting the **purchaseValue** of users based on their session-level clickstream data.
 The dataset consisted of **116,532 records** with **51 initial features**, capturing user behavior such as page views, clicks, and session metadata.

 ---

 ## 🚀 Project Overview
+- **Organizer**: IIT Madras (via Kaggle)
 - **Task**: Regression (predicting numerical target: purchaseValue)
 - **Dataset**: Tabular (116K rows × 51 features)
 - **Evaluation Metric**: R² Score